Chalo Dilli: Plot

-Mihika Banerjee (Lara Dutta), a successful investment banker living in Mumbai, misses her flight to Delhi and needs to get there any way possible to meet her husband, Lt.
+Mihika Banerjee (Lara Dutta), a successful investment banker living in Mumbai, misses her flight to Delhi and needs to get there anyway possible to meet her husband, Lt.
 Col. Vikram Rana (Akshay Kumar).
-She meets Manu Gupta (Vinay Pathak) and they discover the colours of India in their journey to Delhi.
-They go by road and train and the audience gets a chance to see both the large urban conglomerations and the small rural areas like Nua, a small town in Rajasthan, that make up India.
-During the journey, Mihika experiences various difficulties which she has never encountered in her high class life.
+She meets Manu Gupta (Vinay Pathak), and they discover the colours of India on their journey to Delhi.
+They go by road and train, and the audience gets a chance to see both the large urban conglomerations and the small rural areas like Nua, a small town in Rajasthan, that make up India.
+During the journey, Mihika experiences various difficulties that she has never encountered in her high-class life.
 When Mihika's money is stolen while she is buying a train ticket, she is forced to travel with Manu in the ordinary class in Jhunjhunu District.
 Thus the film revolves around Mihika's and Manu's journey amidst difficulties.